sf-wdi-17/notes/lectures/week-10/_2_tuesday/dusk/ANGULAR_SERVICES.md

 #Angular Services

-> **Objective**: to be able to write AngularJS services to mock data,  dry up code, and connect to external or internal APIs.
+> **Objective**: to be able to write AngularJS services to mock data, connect to external or internal APIs, and syncronize data across controllers.

-## What is an AngularJS Service?
+## What is an AngularJS Service? . . . a Factory!

 #### Separation of Concerns & Segregation of Duties